Cookie4686/CEDT_TCAS1_Portfolio/README.md

+**-2024 notes**
+This is an old and probably embarrassing project (a very spaghetti code and lots of weird things) Back then I didn't know how git works, what is frameworks, no experiences.
+I just started fresh.
+I tried to learn web development in a short time span in hopes of getting into the university earlier.
+But it didn't go well.

+Still, I make it into the university in another round (very close one).
+I thought of making this private in order to use this Github profile for an internship, but I wanted to show the beginnings of my journey.
+So enjoy the pain that this website gives 😄.

+---------------Old Log------------------
 Hello, I'm Sivaphat.
 Nice to see you here.

 I am a Web Dev beginner and this github respository is for publishing my Portfolio.